 Norman Y. Mineta San Jose International Airport has deployed three robots—Norma, Amelia, and Piper—to inform and entertain travelers.
 While they provide directions and information, the three also engage people with new experiences.
 The robots play music, dance, take photos, and even ask for favors of passersby, as shown in Video 1.

 It’s not surprising that such an inventive project was deployed in the heart of Silicon Valley.
 Funded by airport concessionaires, the solution is a collaboration between 22Miles, a digital signage and wayfinding provider, and robot designer Future Robot.

 Analytics Improve Passenger Experience

 Phoenix Sky Harbor International Airport is another example of the 22Miles Interactive Wayfinding solution in action.
 With more than 120,000 travelers each day, the airport needed a better way for them to locate departure gates, restrooms, restaurants, and more.
-As part of a major terminal remodel, airport managers deployed 28 wayfinding kiosks throughout.
+As part of a major terminal remodel, airport managers deployed 28 wayfinding kiosk digital signage oportunities throughout.